RoopkamalDhindsa/shopify-extensibility-payment-customizations/README.md

 ```

 ### 4. Replace the `src/run.js` file with the following code.
-This function logic appends a message to all delivery options if the shipping address state or province code is NC.
-You can adjust this to the state or province of your choice.
+This function logic will hide a payment method with a name containing `Cash on Delivery` when the cart total purchase amount is above `100`.

 ```shell
 // @ts-check